quapka/expecto-anything/spacex-launch-alarm/README.md

 $ python spacex_launch_alarm.py --mp3-file <mp3-song> &
 ```

-Enjoy the launch, even in the middle of the night
+Enjoy the launch, even in the middle of the night!